chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 I was a lurker at first, because I find it disturbing that Signora mains are being actively harassed almost every day, even in their own subreddit, which just shows how petty some of these people can be.
 But I decided to finally speak up by posting this, because looking through posts over the last few months regarding her, there's a clear trend that the expectations for her return is at an all-time low, even on subreddits like r/FatuiHQ where there's a strong bias towards people wanting all Harbingers to be playable.

 ## Disclaimer
+The content of this post is for entertainment and informational purposes only.
 While I strive to check for factual accuracy whenever possible, the content in this post is an opinion piece that is mostly speculations and educated guesses, with evidences backing them.
 Do not harass any specific character mains or members of the community over this resurrection debacle.
 I do not tolerate those who make fun of anyone who just wanted to enjoy the game and play as the characters they want, and this includes some Signora fans who harass other communities.
 Keep it civil, because even a single bad apple ruins the bunch.

 ## Important countdowns and count-ups
 Here's a selection of milestone countdowns and count-ups for Signora, just to let you know how much time has passed, and how much time is left to expect for any news regarding her potential return in the near future.